 It is not common practice for an assignee to seek to include a power of attorney in an assignment of IP rights.
-However, for assignment recordal purposes, the assignment will require both parties to sign, execute and deliver all necessary and required documents, including any powers of attorney issued to patent and trade mark attorneys, which must be submitted to Rospatent.
-It is common for powers of attorneys to be issued to respective patent and trade mark attorneys, since it enables them to liaise with Rospatent on the recordal issues.
+However, for assignment recordal purposes, the assignment will require both parties to sign, execute and deliver all necessary and required documents, including the powers of attorney (or the power of attorney from either of the parties) issued to respective patent and trade mark attorneys, which must be submitted to Rospatent.
+It is for a must for power(s) of attorney to be issued to respective patent and trade mark attorneys, since it(they) enable(s) them to liaise with Rospatent on the recordal issues.